 All-white can work for a simple, minimalist decor scheme, and white on walls provides a great blank palette for decor to pop.

-If you're going for the all-white look, caution against a white that is too bright and stark, warns interior designer, Molly McGinness (opens in new tab).
-'Painting trim white is a classic move, and can feel fresh and updated, but I would caution against using a white that is too bright because that can often contrast too harshly against a medium or darker color,' she says.
-Look to Benjamin Moore's Chantilly Lace for a popular off white.
-'My favorite is Benjamin Moore OC-17 White Dove for a warm white that is not too yellow or pink,' says John Cialone (opens in new tab), partner and vice president of Tom Stringer Design Partners.
+If you're going for the all-white look, caution against a white that is too bright and stark, warns interior designer, Molly McGinness.
+'Using a white that is too bright because can often contrast too harshly against a medium or darker color,' she says.
+Look to Benjamin Moore's Chantilly Lace for a popular off-white.
+'My favorite is Benjamin Moore OC-17 White Dove for a warm white that is not too yellow or pink,' says John Cialone, partner and vice president of Tom Stringer Design Partners.

 'If you are going for a white trim, consider the other light colors in the room and select an off-white that is compatible,' advises Molly.